 To avoid response from ROM/PROM memory when RAM memory is accessed by the processor, it is necessary, on some top plane memory PCA's, to disable the block of ROM/PROM memory which shares addresses with RAM memory.
 This can be done by closing ROM disable switch 4 and/or 30.
 Each switch disables 2K of ROM/PROM memory.
 This must be done on any top plane memory PCA to which addresses 32K to 64K are assigned with the following two exceptions.
 If the RAM memory starting addresses are correctly assigned, it is not necessary to close ROM disable switch 4 on any PCA which contains RAM memory to which addresses in the address block 36,864 - 37,375 are assigned.
 Closing the switch is unnecessary because the ROM/PROM memory is automatically disabled by a hardware signal on the PCA when the RAM memory on the PCA is enabled by selection of one of its addresses.
-Also, for the same reason, it is not necessary to close ROM disable switch 30 on any PCA which contains RAM memory to which addresses in the addresses block 64,000-64,512 are assigned.
+Also, for the same reason, it is not necessary to close ROM disable switch 30 on any PCA which contains RAM memory to which addresses are reason, it is not necessary to close ROM disable switch 30 on any PCA which contains RAM memory to which addresses and the same reason, it is not necessary to close ROM disable switch 30 on any PCA which contains RAM memory to which addresses in the addresses in the addresses in the addresses in the addresses and the same reason, it is not necessary to close ROM disable switch 30 on any PCA which contains RAM memory to which addresses in the addresses are context.